Saturday, March 29, 2025

 Hilton Head to Beaufort SC

-Departure is at 11ish and arrival at 15:30 at the free dock.
+Departure is at approximately 11:00, and arrival is at 15:30 at the free dock.

 I was going to try to fit in between two boats, but it was tight, and then I remembered I had the dinghy behind me.